sanjaymulchandani/the-movies-at-mariana/README.md

 ## Prompt

-Mariana Tek is hosting a series called The Movies@Mariana Tek events this summer for camaraderie purposes.
+Mariana Tek is hosting a series of events calledThe Movies@Mariana Tek this summer for camaraderie purposes.
 We want to be as democratic as possible, so each night we will have 3 choices that we can vote on.
-We want to create a small application where everyone can view the movies on a schedule, separated by date.
-These movies should be shown in a list with the following information:
+We need to create a small application where everyone can view the movies on the schedule, separated by date.
+These movies should be in a list with the following information:

 - Title
 - Poster